-Honda strives not only to use as little water as possible in its manufacturing efforts, but also implements programs to treat all wastewater prior to its return to municipal treatment plants.
-In FY20, Honda reduced its total water use by 3.3% and increased its use per auto by 0.4%.
+While striving to use as little water as possible in its manufacturing efforts, Honda has implemented programs to treat all wastewater prior to its return to municipal treatment plants.
+In FY2020, Honda reduced its total water use by 3.3% and increased its use per auto by 0.4%.
 Honda’s total water use is its lowest amount used in manufacturing in the last five years.

 Sales and Service

 Honda also endeavors to reduce CO2e emissions associated with the distribution of service parts from its supplier factories to its warehouses and, ultimately, to dealerships.
 These efforts include the use of more fuel-efficient trucks, the shift from truck to rail for cargo shipment, more efficient tractor-trailer packing and the reengineering of drive routes for improved efficiency.
 As a result, Honda reduced the CO2e emissions intensity of North American service parts shipments by 4.2% from a year ago and 49.7% from FY2009 levels, both marking the lowest levels in the last decade.